-It is with great pleasure that we welcome you all back to a fully in-person MIT Open House (and on-zoom for those joining us from afar).
+It is with great pleasure that we welcome you all back to a fully in-person MIT Open House.
 As the snow fades and the leaves begin to grow, it is in the most joyful of times that we find ourselves welcoming you to MIT with this edition of the the Students Pocket Guide.
 We're so excited to have you with us!

 Firstly, a huge congratulations on your acceptance, it's no small feat!
 We certainly remember the excitement and anxiety we felt exactly this time three years ago and can only imagine what you will be going through today.
-As we write this from Steam Café, we are very excited to share with you (online and in-person) our amazing community, facilities and spaces.
+As we write this from Steam Café, we are very excited to share with you our amazing community, facilities and spaces.
 We hope this guide can step in to give you a taste of the special culture you'll find here at MIT, and more optimistically, give you a step up in getting settled next year.